What are the differences between dispensationalism and covenant theology?

 Dispensational theology sees God working out His purposes in unique ways in different periods of time.
 There are many varieties of dispensational theologians.
 Some believe that God worked with man in seven different ways over time.
 Others believe in only two dispensations – Law and Grace.
 How many dispensations exist is not important.
 What is important is one’s view of Israel and the church.
 Dispensationalists do not believe the church inherits the promises given to Israel.
 They do not believe the church existed in the Old Testament.
 They do believe that saints existed in the Old Testament by faith.
 They believe the church shares the promise of salvation – righteousness by faith in Jesus Christ.

-Most dispensationalists believe the rapture is the next event in the future, followed by the tribulation, Jesus’ second coming, and then a literal, physical 1,000 year kingdom on earth.
+Most dispensationalists believe the rapture is the next event in the Prophecy of the Future, that is, the tribulation, Jesus’ second coming, and then a literal, physical 1,000 year kingdom on earth.
 Those Covenant theologians who are also dispensational usually have a slightly different view of the church and Israel.
 This occurs because the church is raptured and does not go through the tribulation period, but Israel does.
 The church and Israel are not the same.

 Covenant and dispensational theology are not completely in opposition.
 One can be a covenant dispensational theologian.
 The major differences is their view in how God works with men and women over time and the relationship between Israel and the church.
 Covenant theology believes the church started in the Old Testament when the promise of a savior was given to Abraham.
 One can be a dispensationalist who believes that anyone at any time who puts their faith in Jesus Christ is a saint, and believe that God has a different future for the physical nation of Israel and the church – the spiritual body of Jesus.